UK welcomes deal to free RBS from dividend access share

-LONDON (Reuters) - Britain’s finance minister said an agreement for part-nationalized Royal Bank of Scotland (RBS.L) to cancel a government-owned share that stops it paying dividends would help taxpayers to get their money back.
+LONDON, April 9 (Reuters) - Britain’s finance minister said an agreement for part-nationalised Royal Bank of Scotland to cancel a government-owned share that stops it paying dividends would help taxpayers to get their money back.

 RBS was rescued through a 45.5 billion pound ($76.21 billion) government bailout during the 2008/9 financial crisis, leaving taxpayers holding an 81 percent stake in the bank.